 Parking on Gresham Road and Station Approach will be restricted to two hours between 8.30am and 6pm, on certain days.

 The waiting restriction times on Granville Road, Wheeler Avenue, Peter Avenue, Park Road, Detillens Lane, Rockfield Road and Uvedale Road, will change to make it easier for local people to park and shop.

-All these changes are expected to take effect in June and the existing restrictions will be reinstated once the new Ellice Road car park is open.
+The planned temporary amendments to parking restrictions on some local roads will not be put in place until work begins, and the existing restrictions will be reinstated once the new Ellice Road car park is open.
 Further details of the changes and a map are available to view at www.tandridge.gov.uk/parking.

 The Council will support the Love Oxted Business Improvement District by publicising a We’re open for business initiative to encourage local people to continue to support the shops and businesses in Oxted while the building works take place.